kcskw/PayaServices/Authorization Gateway/README.md

 Preparation Phase Milestones:

 - Obtain a User Name and Password for Certification:
-This user name and password will be unique to your team and will only allow you to invoke web methods used for certification.
-These will be separate from the production credentials you will receive once your certification is complete.
+This user name and password will be unique to your team and will only allow you to invoke web methods used for certification. _These will be separate from the production credentials you will receive once your certification is complete.

 - Determine your SEC Code(s):  The SEC Codes are defined later in this document and are the main factor in determining what XML Template and Schema to use.

 - Determine your XML Template(s):  Once you have determined your SEC Code you can determine which XML Template to use.
-The “**How to determine which XML Template to Use**” section of this document explains the purpose of the XML templates and will assist you in determining which Template(s) to use.
+The [How to determine which XML Template to Use](https://github.com/kcskw/PayaServices/blob/patch-1/Authorization%20Gateway/Process.md#how-to-determine-which-xml-template-to-use) section in the [Process](https://github.com/kcskw/PayaServices/blob/patch-1/Authorization%20Gateway/Process.md) document explains the purpose of the XML templates and will assist you in determining which Template(s) to use.

 - Determine your XML Schema(s): Once you have determined your SEC Code you can also determine which XSD will be used to validate your data packet submission.
-The “How to determine which XSD to Use” section of this document explains the purpose of the XSDs and will assist you in determining which XSD(s) to use.
+The [How to determine which XSD to Use](https://github.com/kcskw/PayaServices/blob/patch-1/Authorization%20Gateway/Process.md#how-to-determine-which-xsd-to-use) section of the [Process](https://github.com/kcskw/PayaServices/blob/patch-1/Authorization%20Gateway/Process.md) document explains the purpose of the XSDs and will assist you in determining which XSD(s) to use.

 - Determine your Certification Terminal IDs: Once you have determined your XSD(s), you can easily find the corresponding Certification Terminal ID listed in the same row as the XSD URL.